Studying Law in the UK

 Summary

-It is no surprise that studying Law in the UK is popular with international students.
-The top law schools here offer the highest quality of teaching and enjoy very good career prospects (it is still very competitive though!).
+It is no surprise that studying Law in the UK is popular with students both domestic and international.
+The top law schools here offer the highest quality of teaching and enjoy very good career prospects.

 If you make the decision to study in the UK, you should take your application ever so seriously.
 We advise that your Personal Statement develops your motivation for the study of Law in the UK, although this must not overshadow all the usual demonstrations of qualities expected by admissions tutors.
 And finally, it matters to put the effort into LNAT as generally the average score for international students is higher.